Cheap Sheds is always on the lookout for ways to sustain our precious resources and environment.

 The first week of May is the International Composting Awareness Week and I just want to make sure we do our bit to spread the message and emphases the importance of composting and compost uses between our readers.

 Composting Awareness Week was established in Canada in 1995 and 11 years later Australia initiated the first event as well.

-I know there is lot more that can be done in every area of our life to save resources, reuse and recycle, just wanted to also acknowledge the fact that we are doing extremely well in Australia compare to other parts of the world.
+I know there is a lot more that can be done in every area of our lives to save resources, reuse and recycle, just wanted to also acknowledge the fact that we are doing extremely well in Australia compare to other parts of the world.

 Here is a quick list of what you should and what you should not put into your home composting bin:

 • vegetable oil

 • pruning and lawn clippings

 • diseased plants

 • metals, plastic, and glass